Stay With Us During EAA AirVenture

 Plan to Attend

-The show creates quite a buzz on the street in the area cities.
+The show creates quite a buzz in the area cities.
 TV and radio broadcast daily.
 Local businesses really amp up their services in preparation for crowds arriving.
 The EAA AirVenture fly-in has a large economic impact to the Oshkosh area as well as the entire state of Wisconsin.

-If you would like to learn more about the EAA AirVenture schedule for this year, how to buy your tickets or join EAA, what air shows are being featured, or any other helpful trip planning tips,visit their official website: www.eaa.org/en/airventure
+If you would like to learn more about the EAA AirVenture schedule for this year, how to buy your tickets or join EAA, what air shows are being featured, or any other helpful trip planning tips, visit their official website: www.eaa.org/eaa.

 We look forward to hosting our many EAA guests annually.
-We are very pleased that the Franklin Street Inn Bed and Breakfast, Appleton, Wisconsin is located only 2 blocks from the shuttle stop that runs to and from the EAA grounds in Oshkosh.
-Our full home-cooked breakfast is served each morning at 7 a.m. this week so guests can make it to the grounds which open at 8 a.m.
+We are very pleased that the Franklin Street Inn Bed and Breakfast, Appleton, Wisconsin is located only 6 blocks from the shuttle stop that runs to and from the EAA grounds in Oshkosh.
+Our full home-cooked breakfast is served each morning as early as 7 a.m. this week so guests can get to the grounds early if they choose – the grounds open at 8 a.m.

 See you in July for this fun and educational week!
 The world’s finest aerobatic performers put on jaw-dropping displays every year.
 When the sun goes down, night activities include concerts, feature films, and special programs.
 You can even see Oshkosh by air if you take a ride in some very unique aircraft.
 Only in Oshkosh will you live seven straight days of aerobatics, history, music, camaraderie, and much, much more!